 - When cooking time is complete, do a quick release.

 If you like this recipe but don't have time to make it all by yourself, check out the Air Fryer Ling Ling Potstickers where we make store-bought dumplings.

 - 1 cup water

 - 9 dumpling wrappers

 - 2 carrots minced

-- Pour sesame oil into your Instant Pot and add your minced vegetables.
+- Pour sesame oil into your Instant Pot and press "saute".

-- Press “Sauté” and cook for 2 minutes.
+- Add the minced vegetables and cook at "saute" for 2 minutes.